 DATE DESCRIPTION PAGE# DECEMBER 2009 General review and update.
-ALL DECEMBER 2010 Commander's remarks revised; all operational ALL control pages updated as needed.
+ALL DECEMBER 2010 Commander's remarks revised, all operational ALL control pages updated as needed.
 MAY 2012 Complete revision of handbook.
 ALL DECEMBER 2013 Complete revision of handbook.
 ALL DECEMBER 2014 Complete revision of handbook.
 ALL DECEMBER 2015 Complete revision of handbook.
 ALL DECEMBER 2016 Complete revision of handbook.
 ALL DECEMBER 2017 Complete revision of handbook.
 ALL DECEMBER 2018 Complete revision of handbook.
 ALL FEBRUARY 2019 Complete revision of handbook.
 ALL DECEMBER 2020 Complete revision of handbook.
 ALL JANUARY 2021 Complete revision of handbook.
 ALL MARCH 2021 Complete revision of handbook.
 ALL DECEMBER 2021 Complete revision of handbook.
-ALL MAY 2022 Complete recreation of handbook.
-ALL JANUARY 2023 Complete revision of handbook ALL
+ALL MAY 2022 Complete revision of handbook.
+ALL JANUARY 2023 Complete Revision of handbook ALL JANUARY 2024 Complete Revision of Handbook ALL